Updated: 2 days ago

 Create a well in the center.

-Gradually, pour in the yeast mixture while still mixing with your other hand or spatula.
+Gradually, pour in the water and oil while still mixing with your other hand or spatula.

 Combine the mixture well until it becomes a dough.
 You can do this by hand or a spatula.